-Greta Skubiejūtė is a year PhD student in Vilnius University.
+Greta Skubiejūtė is last year PhD student at Vilnius University.
 Her reasearch is focused on single mother families and social policy.

 Daiva Skučienė is Associate Professor at Social Policy Department at Vilnius University.
 She is interested in family policy, gender, work-life balance, single mothers and policy interventions to solve their problems.

 Moynagh Sullivan is Associate Professor at Maynooth University Department of English, researcher in motherhood, gender and psychoanalysis.

 MD, post doc researcher at the Dep of Neuroscience, Psychiatry, Uppsala University.
 My research focus is psychiatric illness during pregnancy and the postpartum period.

 Associate Professor of Literature at the Department of English Philology at Vilnius University.
 Fields of interest: environmental humanities, literature and material culture.

 Lina Šumskaitė is Assistant Professor at Vilnius University at the Sociology and Social Work Institute, Social Policy Department.
 She defended her PhD in sociology in 2014 entitled Fathering Practices of Men.

 Associate Professor, director of the Institute of Sociology and Social Work, Faculty of Philosophy, Vilnius University.

 Anzelma Ūselienė is a Research Projects Coordinator at Vilnius University Research & Innovation Department.

 Professor, Dept. of Literature, Uppsala University.
 My research topics are narratives of motherhood in contemporary literature.